Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Introduction

 Thus, there is room for alternative numerical strategies.
 Among others, like the Distributional Finite-Difference Method (DFDM) \cite{MASSON_2022}, or the Virtual Element Method (VEM) \cite{DFMSV_2021}, one promising approach is the family of hybrid nonconforming methods, which leverage ideas from both FEM and dG.
 Hybrid nonconforming methods can achieve higher-order accuracy through a consistent gradient reconstruction based on an additional unknown field defined on the mesh skeleton, hence the term "hybrid".
 Compared to dG methods, hybrid nonconforming methods have several advantages: (i) They include a built-in and robust stabilization that is less sensitive to parameter tuning than the one used in dG methods; (ii) In the context of elliptic problems, they achieve $H^1$-convergence of order $(k+1)$ and $L^2$-convergence of order $(k+2)$, \textit{i.e.} one order higher than dG methods.
 For the wave equation in first-order form, they can achieve $L^2$-convergence of order $(k+2)$ under a post-processing for the primal variable \cite{CQ_2014} (although it may be insufficient in elastodynamics \cite{TVG_2017}).
 Moreover, these methods allow for a natural enforcement of coupling conditions by means of the unknowns attached to the mesh skeleton.

-The most salient exemple of hybrid nonconforming method is the Hybridizable dG method (HDG).
+The most salient example of hybrid nonconforming method is the Hybridizable dG method (HDG).
 This method was first proposed in \cite{NPC_2011} for the wave equation in first-order form, following the seminal work \cite{CGL_2009} on HDG methods for elliptic problems (see also \cite{CFHJSS_2018} for a second-order formulation in time).
 HDG methods allow for efficient implicit time-stepping by leveraging static condensation (\textit{i.e.} the local elimination of the cell unknowns).
 Efficient explicit time-stepping is also possible whenever the stabilization bilinear form leads to a block-diagonal face-face matrix.
 Explicit and implicit HDG schemes for the wave equation are compared in \cite{KSMW_2016}, where explicit schemes were found more efficient for various configurations.
 Different conclusions are drawn in the present work, allowing at least to say that the explicit and implicit approaches are both relevant.
+We also mention \cite{ACSVS:25} where the coupling of acoustic and elastic methods is studied using HDG methods and a Laplace transform in time.